 It’s allowed to use one of the test configurations to verify the RX power imbalance requirement for a UE capable of interBandMRDC-WithOverlapDL-Bands-r16.

-For a UE capable of interBandMRDC-WithOverlapDL-Bands-r16, the Rx requirements for two Rx ports are applicable for each component carrier in EN-DC operating mode.
+For a UE capable of interBandMRDC-WithOverlapDL-Bands-r16, the Rx requirements for two Rx ports are applicable for each cband in EN-DC operating mode.

-Table 7.10B.3-2: EN-DC combinations
+Table 7.10B.3-2: TDD-TDD EN-DC combinations